Thank you for taking the time to lead a trip for WTMC.

 - Don’t always assume that just because a structure (eg bridge or hut) is on the map, it will be there;

 - Check with DoC or people who’ve been there recently for the latest info.

-- Work out the likely daily times and the difficulty of the track/terrain, and let prospective punters know these details when you are asking them to confirm.
+- Work out the likely route times and the difficulty of the track/terrain, and let prospective punters know these details when you are asking them to confirm.
+E/EM groups may only average about 2kph over a day.
 This gives people a chance to opt out of a trip that’s too difficult for them, which is much better for you as a leader.
 You need to be sure that your punters’ expectations of the trip match your planned reality!